Jebet812/The-Power-Platform-Global-AI-Hack---FaveFinds-App/readme.md

 * Making the app responsive across all devices
 * Include more ways consumers can customize their selections
 * Incorporate Power Automate to alert customers as they bid
-* Incorporate a log in screen for both the influncers and consumers
+* Incorporate a log in screen for both the influencers and consumers

 </br>
 </br>